Ruth Shack: Surrounded Islands

-Shack and local attorney Joe Fleming were two of those who supported the "Surrounded Islands" installation by artists Christo and Jeanne-Claude in 1983.
+Shack and local attorney Joe Fleming were two of those who supported the Surrounded Islands installation by artists Christo and Jeanne-Claude in 1983.
 In this installation, eleven islands in Biscayne Bay were surrounded by hot pink fabric for 13 days.
 The project has been remembered in the short film Remembering Surrounded Islands by the Center for the Fine Arts.
 The project was credited with attracting global attention on Miami and the Art Deco District of South Beach as centers of the arts.

 Philanthropy

-Shack has served on the Council on Foundations as vice chair and as chair of its management committee.
-She has also served on the boards of Funders Concerned About AIDS (FCAA) and the Coalition of Community Foundations for Youth.
+Shack served on the Council on Foundations as vice chair and as chair of its management committee.
+She also served on the boards of Funders Concerned About AIDS (FCAA) and the Coalition of Community Foundations for Youth.
 She was the founding chair of the Florida Philanthropic Network and the Alliance for Human Services and has also chaired the Communications Network.
-She is a member of the Transatlantic Community Foundation Network of the Bertelsmann Foundations.
+Shack was a member of the Transatlantic Community Foundation Network of the Bertelsmann Foundations.

 The Miami Foundation

 Shack served as the President of the Dade Community Foundation (later The Miami Foundation), from 1985 to 2009.
 Her stated goal for the Foundation was to "Create community.
 Bring people together."
 She worked to encourage philanthropy and charitable giving and established a permanent endowment with the purpose of addressing Greater Miami's charitable needs.
 Under her leadership, the foundation diversified and reached out to multicultural communities for its board and staff and in its grantmaking.
 Shack encouraged the grantmaking process to address issues of cultural alienation and help people to cross ethnic barriers through activities such as providing seed funding for small groups from diverse multicultural local communities.

 In 1999 Shack established the Miami Fellows program of the Dade Community Foundation, to support the growth of community leadership in Miami.
 On January 27, 2009, Shack announced that she would step down from her post as president by the end of the year.
 After the Dade Community Foundation was renamed the Miami Foundation in 2010, it continued to support the Miami Fellows program.

 The Miami Foundation has established the Ruth and Richard Shack Society, which includes its most generous supporters.
-Beginning in 2010, The Miami Foundation and Leave a Legacy has presented the Ruth Shack Community Leadership Award each year to a Miami leader under 40.
+Beginning in 2010, The Miami Foundation and the philanthropic program Leave a Legacy have presented the Ruth Shack Community Leadership Award each year to a Miami leader under 40.